aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Gets the sparkline group collection in the worksheet.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Worksheet.SparklineGroups property.
 This property will be removed 12 months later since November 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [SparklineGroupCollection](../../com.aspose.cells/sparklinegroupcollection)